artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

   }
 ```

 a.
+Configure the data cache with a total size of 128B, with 16B blocks.
 Simulate the program with a direct-mapped data cache and Write Allocate.
-The behavior when compiling with -O1 differs from that obtained in the problem sheet.
 Simulate step by step and justify the results from the simulator.

 b.
-Simulate the program with a data cache similar to the previous section but with 2-way associativity (keeping the total data cache size unchanged).
+Simulate the program with a data cache similar to the previous item but with 2-way associativity (keeping the total data cache size unchanged).
 Explain the results.

 c.
-Analyze and explain in detail the evolution of the instruction cache for the loop to be analyzed for the following two configurations, which differ only in the number of lines:
+Analyze and explain in detail the evolution of the instruction cache for the loop to be analyzed, for the following two configurations:

 <p align="center">
   <img src="Images/Conf1.png" width=80% height=80%>